 A Whore Just Like the Rest: The Music Writings of Richard Meltzer

 An atom bomb of artifacts from the days when typewriters were the only obvious way to make whatcha wrote legible.
-Each piece in this hefty softcover beaut is prefaced by an italicized visit from Meltzer in his 1999/2000 habitat.
+Each piece in this hefty softcover beaut is prefaced by an italicized visit from Meltzer from his 1999/2000 habitat.
 It's a stunning array of colors, colons, CAPITAL LETTERS, and constant confrontation with what it means to mean something.
 Or something like that.
 And it's got "unreleased footage", too.

 If you start or finish your Meltzer-reading run, you should buy it.
 HERE is as a good a place as any other.